13 Mobile App Marketing Strategies To Maximize Downloads

 As the app receives more positive feedback, it will be rated higher, which will automatically increase download numbers.
 Prompting in-app feedback at critical points in the app’s life cycle will help raise those ratings.

-Consider where your target audience is situated and customise your app description accordingly.
+Consider where your target audience is situated and customize your app description accordingly.
 This could include translating your app store description into a different language or choosing photos that are meaningful and suitable for that area.

 The number of people who use your app, as well as the percentage of people who use it and then uninstall it, have an effect on its ranking.
 As a result, make sure you’re regularly communicating with your app’s users.